-Upper Flood Swallet in relation to the surface - Survey courtesy of Ben Cooper, Google maps courtesy of Bill Chadwick
+Upper Flood Swallet in relation to the surface - Survey by Ben Cooper, Google map overlay courtesy of Bill Chadwick

 MCG Member's weekends are on the Saturday adjoining the first Friday of each month.
 There is a good chance that a trip can be arranged at short notice on such a Saturday, by calling the cottage on 01761 462797 shortly before 10:00 AM.